 Terrarium For Spiderlings with a Leg Span of 1/4″ to 1″

-The tarantulas can be broadly classified into terrestrial and arboreal on the basis of their likings to burrow or climb trees.
+The tarantulas can be broadly classified into terrestrial and arboreal based on their preference to burrow or climb trees.
 The habitat requirements need to be altered accordingly.

 Enclosure For Terrestrial Species